fastapi/fastapi/docs/alternatives.md

 !!! check "**FastAPI** uses it to"
     Handle all the data validation, data serialization and automatic model documentation (based on JSON Schema).

-    **FastAPI** then takes that JSON Schema data and puts it in OpenAPI, appart from all the other things it does.
+    **FastAPI** then takes that JSON Schema data and puts it in OpenAPI, apart from all the other things it does.

 ### <a href="https://www.starlette.io/" target="_blank">Starlette</a>

-Starlette is a lightweight <abbr title="The new standard for building asynchronous Python web">ASGI</abbr> framework/toolkit, which is ideal for building high performance asyncio services.
+Starlette is a lightweight <abbr title="The new standard for building asynchronous Python web">ASGI</abbr> framework/toolkit, which is ideal for building high-performance asyncio services.

 It is very simple and intuitive.
 It's designed to be easily extensible, and have modular components.